jarkkokilpe/web-hashtag-trending/README.md

 # web-hashtag-trending
-Visualize social media trends on a map
+App to visualize social media trends on a map.

+# notes
+This application is a prototype version only.

+Docker support to come alongside with CICD shipping.